Auto Industry Bailout

 GM emerged from bankruptcy on July 10, 2009, as two separate companies.
 Old GM held most of the debt.
 New GM held the assets, $17 billion in debt, the contract with unions, and its underfunded pension funds.
 This allowed it to move forward as a profitable company.
 The new company only has four brands: Chevrolet, Cadillac, GMC, and Buick.
 The company sold Saab and discontinued Saturn and Hummer.

 On January 16, 2009, the Treasury Department approved a $1.5 billion loan for Chrysler Financial.
-The interest rate for the loans was one point above Libor, also known as the London Interbank Offered Rate.
-In addition, Chrysler Financial promised to pay the government $75 million in notes and reduce executive bonuses by 40 percent.
+The interest rate for the loans was one point above Libor.
+In return, Chrysler Financial promised to pay the government $75 million in notes and reduce executive bonuses by 40 percent.
 As a result, car buyers got zero percent financing for five years on some models.

 Chrysler received $4 billion of the $7 billion bridge loan it originally requested.
 In return, its owner Cerberus vowed to convert its debt to equity.